Intersections on tropical moduli spaces: Intersection theory

 \section{Intersection theory}

-This section is devoted to providing us with the intersection-theoretic tools we will need to attack the problems of tropical Gromov-Witten theory in a satisfactory way.
-Hereby, the subsections \ref{cycles}, \ref{refinement}, \ref{product}, \ref{projection} and \ref{rationalequivalence} recall the important definitions and results from \cite{AR07} and \cite{AR08} (however, note that our notations will sometimes slightly differ from the original ones).
-Parts of this summary already appeared in \cite{MR08}.
+In this section we will establish the parts of tropical intersection theory that we will need to attack the problems of tropical Gromov-Witten theory in a satisfactory way.
+Subsection \ref{basics} gives a quick overview on the definitions and results from \cite{AR07} and \cite{AR08} that we will need (however, note that our notations will sometimes slightly differ from the original ones).
+Sections \ref{local} -- \ref{general} contain some new material.
+In particular, subsection \ref{fandisplacementrule} contains a proof of the fact that toric intersection theory (as described by the fan displacement rule in \cite{FS94}) and tropical intersection theory for fans are identical.
+(An alternative proof can be found in \cite[Theorem 4.4]{Ka2}).